In This Article

 Step #2: Calculate your current financial situation

 In order to get where you want to go, it’s important to know where you are—consider your net worth (how much you have in assets minus your total liabilities) and your cash flow.
-Analyzing all of this information provides a more accurate understanding of your current financial standing.
+You’ll have a better idea of your financial health after taking this step.

 To calculate your net worth, list all of the following:

 - Your assets: This may include a home and a car, some cash in the bank, money invested in a 401(k) plan, and anything else you own of value.